Get involved with our exciting new project which shines a light on archival films from the past depicting the lives of Black people in London.

 UPCOMING EVENTS

-Bernie Grant Arts Centre invites you to bring your own home movies and join us in a discussion about how and why to preserve these vital records for future generations.
+You are invited to bring your own home movies and join us in a discussion about how to preserve these vital records for future generations.
 London’s Screen Archives (LSA) will be present throughout the day, offering insights into the significance of celluloid and vintage video film formats.
 They’ll provide video players and small gauge viewers, so you can watch your home movies, even if you don’t have access to the equipment at home.
 We’ll also be screening films from LSA’s collections that explore Black heritage in London, highlighting the rich and diverse narratives that have shaped our communities.